Sustaining Practice Programme

 2026/27

-Led by TPS Director Gideon Vass - alongside a list of guest practitioners comprising leading photographic artists and industry professionals - the programme includes group sessions, workshops, 1:1 tutorials, group crits, artist talks, discussions, and practical briefs.
+Led by TPS Director Gideon Vass - alongside a host of guest practitioners including leading photographic artists and industry professionals - the programme comprises group sessions (workshops, crits, artist talks, discussions), 1:1 tutorials, and practical briefs.

-Designed as an alternative to postgraduate study, or as a bridge between mainstream art education and professional practice, this course supports artists in developing an independent, long-term practice shaped by real working conditions, informed by industry awareness, and driven by artistic ambition.
+Positioned as an alternative to postgraduate study or as a bridge between formal art education and professional practice, the Sustaining Practice Programme supports emerging artists in building the foundations for a long-term photographic practice.

 Programme Leader